Chemistry (CH)

 CH-221 Organic Chemistry 1 (3 credits)

 The student applies the structure-property framework in the analysis of organic molecules.
 In particular, students learn to interpret physical and chemical properties of organic molecules, explaining the observed properties in relation to a molecule's structural and electronic features.
 The thermodynamic and kinetic basis of chemical transformation is also studied.
 In the laboratory students apply structure-property analysis in solving problems related to physical and chemical separation methods.
 They analyze the structure of organic molecules with spectroscopic methods.
-In understanding and designing separation methods, students use microscale scale techniques to investigate intermolecular forces.
-Class will require students to conduct assessments on campus on dates coordinated by the instructor.
+In understanding and designing separation methods, students use microscale techniques to investigate intermolecular forces.

 Prerequisite(s): CH-213 & CH-213L